informatics-sa/physics-website/README.md

 ```sh
 python build.py && bundle exec jekyll serve -s ./root
 ```

-## Maintainers
-This website needs people who maintain the data up-to-date.

-The main goal is to have at any time **at least 3 active maintainers**.

-### Current maintainers:

-- Ali Alsalman
-- Sultan Alaiban
-- Omar Muharib

 ## License
 This project is licensed under the GNU General Public License v3.0.